-The process of gastrulation is profoundly modified by the presence of the food-yolk, and instead of a simple invagination of the lower half of the blastula wall to form the hypoblast, we find the small (epiblast) cells, now arranged in several layers, spreading themselves over the yolk-containing cells until they completely enclose the latter except for a small circular area
+The process of gastrulation is profoundly modified by the presence of the food-yolk, and instead of a simple invagination of the lower half of the blastula wall to form the hypoblast, we find the small (epiblast) cells, now arranged in several layers, spreading themselves over the yolk-containing cells until they completely enclose the latter except for a small circular area blc., blastocel or segmentation cavity; bp., blastopore; ent., enteron; ep., epiblast; hyp., hypoblast; u.l.bp., upper lip of blastopore; yk.c., yolk-containing cells.

-Fig. 121.-Early Stages in the Development of the Frog (partly from Ziegler's models and partly adapted from Marshall.)
+FIG. 119.-Early Stages in the Development of the Frog (partly from Ziegler's models and partly adapted from Marshall.)

-I, the fertilized ovum; II-V, segmentation of the ovum; VI, blastula; VII, modified blastula, with wall composed of more than one layer of cells; VIII, commencement of gastrulation; IX, the modified gastrula stage (VI-IX in vertical section). blc., blastocœl or segmentation cavity; bp., blastopore; ent., entercn; ep., epiblast; hyp., hypoblast; u.l.bp., upper lip of blastopore; yk.c., yolk-containing cells.
+I, the fertilized ovum; II-V, segmentation of the ovum; VI, blastula; VII, modified blastula, with wall composed of more than one layer of cells; VIII, commencement of gastrulation; IX, the modified gastrula stage (VI-IX in vertical section).

-which corresponds to the blastopore or aperture of invagination in Amphioxus blocked up by yolk cells (Fig. 121, VIII, IX).
-Indeed, practically the whole of the primitive digestive cavity in the frog's gastrula may be regarded as being filled with yolk cells, from which hypoblast and mesoblast will be derived, and it only gradually opens out later on in development as the yolk is used up.
+which corresponds to the blastopore or aperture of invagination in Amphioxus blocked up by yolk cells (Fig. 119, VIII, IX).
+Indeed, practically the whole of the primitive digestive cavity or enteron in the frog's gastrula may be regarded as being filled with yolk cells, from which hypoblast will be derived, and it only gradually opens out later on in development as the yolk is used up.
 Hence the coelenterate stage of the ancestral history

-(Fig. 121, IX) is very much disguised in the ontogeny, simply owing to the presence of a large quantity of nutrient material in the egg.
+(Fig. 119, IX) is very much disguised in the ontogeny, simply owing to the presence of a large quantity of nutrient material in the egg.

 In the development of the bird's egg (and also in that of reptiles, which is closely similar) it is still more difficult to recognize the process of gastrulation.
-The quantity of yolk (Fig. 70) is so enormous that it entirely prevents cell-division from taking place in the greater part of the egg, and segmentation is consequently confined to a small yolk-free area at one pole of the spherical mass, where it gives rise to a layer of cells known as the blastoderm.
-This blastoderm gradually spreads over the yolk and from it the embryo is formed by a kind of pinching-off process, the yolk remaining enclosed in a bag-the yolk-sac-attached to the lower surface of the embryo, until it is all absorbed by means of a special set of blood-vessels developed in the yolk-sac, and used up in the nourishment of the growing embryo. embryo itself meanwhile becomes provided with special organs for its protection and respiration, the so-called fœtal membranes.
-Of these the amnion, formed by outgrowth of the embryonic body-wall, forms a sac filled with fluid, which surrounds the embryo at a distance and leaves it free room for growth, while the allantois, formed by outgrowth of the embryonic gut-wall. forms a highly vascular organ which comes into relation with the extremely porous shell and thus provides for the necessary gaseous interchange.
+The quantity of yolk (Fig. 70) is so enormous that it entirely prevents cell-division from taking place in the greater part of the egg, and segmentation is consequently confined to a small volk-free area at one pole of the spherical mass, where it gives rise to a layer of cells known as the blastoderm.
+This blastoderm gradually spreads over the yolk and from it the embryo is formed by a kind of pinching-off process, the volk remaining enclosed in a bag-the volk-sac-attached to the lower surface of the embryo, until it is all absorbed by means of a special set of blood-vessels developed in the yolk-sac, and used up in the nourishment of the growing embryo.
+The embryo itself meanwhile becomes provided with special organs for its protection and respiration, the so-called foetal membranes.
+Of these the amnion, formed by outgrowth of the embryonic body-wall, forms a sac filled with fluid, which surrounds the embryo at a distance and leaves it free room for growth, while the allantois, formed by outgrowth of the embryonic gut-wall, forms a highly vascular organ which comes into relation with the extremely porous shell and thus provides for the necessary gaseous interchange.